roomthily/technology-evaluation-research/guidelines/index.md

         <div class="criterion">
             <div class="revisions">
                 <p class="original">Users, user-developers and developers who are not project members can contribute.</p>
+                <p class="revision"><i class="fa fa-pencil fa-fw"></i>Contribution policy is not limited to code contributions and describes processes for anyone to contribute to the project even if nt project members.</p>
             </div>
             <div class="metadata">
                 <h4>Grouping</h4>